NickCis/node-mega/README.md

 ## TODO

-- Use [sjcl](https://www.npmjs.com/package/sjcl) for edge functions crypto (CloudFlare doesn't implement the needed crypto api, Vercel uses the browsers implementation which doesn't implement `aes-128-cbc`).
-Megaupload website seems to use this library.
+- Use [sjcl](https://www.npmjs.com/package/sjcl) for edge functions crypto (CloudFlare doesn't implement the needed crypto api, Vercel uses the browsers implementation which doesn't implement `aes-128-ecb`).
+Megaupload website seems to use this library (use Browser's SubtleCrypto for `aes-ctr` and `aes-cbc`).